 For experiments that require multiple runs (e.g. Monte Carlo, parameter variation, etc.), specific types of output charts are available in AnyLogic Cloud:

 Mean and error plot displays the mean value of calculated data and how it varies.
 A single data point represents the mean value of data and error bars represent the overall data distribution, i.e. the margin of error.
-The size of the error bar represents the level of confidence in the calculated mean value: the more lower and upper edges of the error bar deviate from the mean point, the less confident this calculation is.
+The size of the error bar represents the confidence level for the calculated mean value: the more lower and upper edges of the error bar deviate from the mean point, the less confident this calculation is.

 Box plot displays probability distribution for sets of data in quartiles:

 Box plot also

 displays data values that lay outside of the 1st and 3rd quartiles - in